Massimo Goh

-Massimo N'Cede Goh (born 1 February 1999) is an Italian footballer who plays as a attacker.
+Massimo N'Cede Goh (born 1 February 1999) is an Italian footballer who plays as an attacker for Tre Fiori.

 Career

 Goh started his career with Italian Serie A side Juventus.
 In 2017, he was sent on loan to Virtus Verona in the Italian fourth division.
 In 2018, Goh was sent on loan to Ukrainian club Arsenal-Kyiv.
 Before the second half of 2018-19, he returned to Virtus Verona in the Italian third division, where he made 4 league appearances and scored 0 goals.
 On 12 February 2019, Goh debuted for Virtus Verona during a 0-1 loss to Renate.
 Before the second half of 2019-20, he signed for Italian fourth division team Crema.
 In 2021, he signed for CSC 1599 Șelimbăr in Romania.

 Personal life

 Goh is the cousin of Italy international Moise Kean.